When you’re planning that next career move, there may be a lot of things on your mind.

-One question many career men and women often forget to ask concerns social media.
+One question many career persons often forget to ask concerns social media.
 Are my posts likely to stop me getting this job in Brighton?

 What you write on Twitter, Facebook or the images you post on Instagram, can often come back to haunt you if you’re not careful.

 Injudicious comments about a past partner, political rants, photos of you in a drunken state, they can all create the wrong kind of image.
 And your potential new boss may be taking note.

 Employers Check Social Before They Employ

 You might think it’s unfair but a lot of employers and recruiters will take a critical look at your social media posts before they consider taking you on.
 According to Monster.com nearly half of employers nowadays check social media sites like Facebook, Twitter, TikTok, and not just each candidates most recent posts either.